Country Profile: Svalbard

 Military and Security

-Svalbard does not maintain regular military forces due to its demilitarized status under the Svalbard Treaty established in 1920.
-Any military presence is limited to fisheries surveillance by the Norwegian Coast Guard.
+Svalbard does not maintain regular military forces due to its demilitarized status, established by treaty in 1920.
+The primary function of the Norwegian military is fisheries surveillance conducted by the Norwegian Coast Guard.

 Transportation